 You can do pretty much anything that strikes your fancy: a sunset margarita bar, an afternoon braai and ice-cream station, an epic party, a soulful sound experience.
 A massage centre, a chill space, offer comfort, a talk, a demonstration, lost mind insurance policies, a water fountain, a bakery, a dance class… what are you good at that others would enjoy, and that you’d like to share?

-If you’re thinking about creating a theme camp, please read the guidelines:
+If you’re thinking about creating a theme camp, please read the following docs:

 Although you don’t have to register your Theme Camp, it’s a really good idea, as registered camps get a specific spot allocated to them, in the right sound zone, and get included on the map in our WTF guide – and also in our Theme Camp Directory.
 This makes your camp easy to find and explains what you’re offering, and when.